arrow-kt/arrow-site/docs/docs/learn-by-example/3-modelling-data/README.md

 ##### Back to the program

+Let's use some of the concepts we learned to model our domain.

 <img src="/img/learn-by-example/band_data_model.gif" alt="Rock band playing" width="800"/>

 We are already using some of those data types like `Either` to model the concerns over our data, and we are actually already using the concept of algebraic data types to model our errors.
 Note how our `DomainError` definition **is already a sum type**: